COVID, Weather Prompts Delta To Cancel Nearly 100 Christmas Eve Flights

+MINNEAPOLIS (WCCO) — Holiday travel just got more stressful.
+On Christmas Eve morning, hundreds of flights are being cancelled last minute across the country.

-MINNEAPOLIS (WCCO) — Delta Air Lines has canceled nearly 100 flights on one of the busiest holiday travel days of the year.
+Nationwide, Delta Air Lines has canceled nearly 100 flights on one of the busiest holiday travel days of the year.
+About 13 of their flights coming in or going out of Minneapolis-St. Paul International Airport were canceled.

+Delta says this is mainly due to problematic weather in other parts of the country and the COVID-19 Omicron variant taking out a lot of their staff.

-The airline announced Thursday that it was cancelling about 90 Christmas Eve flights across the country due to a combination of problematic weather and COVID-19 illness.
-The situation has left the airline exhausting all options, including last-minute rescheduling of flights.
-Delta’s full flight schedule for Friday has more than 3,000 flights.
+The airline said the situation has left the airline exhausting all options, including last-minute rescheduling of flights.
+Delta’s full flight schedule for Friday had more than 3,000 flights.

 “We apologize to our customers for the delay in their holiday travel plans,” the airline said in a statement.
 “Delta people are working hard to get them to where they need to be as quickly and as safely as possible on the next available flight.”